 Visiting Zhou Enlai’s house

-So the second pillar I visited was Zhou Enlai’s residence, a western-style four-storey house built in 1920 in the former French Concession.
+So the second pillar I visited on my tour around Shanghai Communist relics was Zhou Enlai’s residence, a western-style four-story house built in 1920 in the former French Concession.
 Zhou Enlai was the first Premier of the People’s Republic of China (1949), and here the Shanghai Office of the Delegation of the Communist Party of China was established in June 1946, during the negotiations between the Party and the Kuomintang, after the victory against the Japanese occupation.

 The Shanghai Office was known as General Zhou Enlai’s residence, where he used to hold official meetings and press conferences.
 Despite its obvious western look, very likely due to the widespread style of the former concession, what strikes in the house is its spartan furniture and decoration.

 Not far from Zhou Enlai’s residence is another notable dwelling and one of the best Shanghai Communist relics, Sun Yat-sen’s.
 Doctor, revolutionary and political leader, Sun Yat-sen is considered the “Father of the Nation” thanks to his active role in the overthrow of the rather spineless late Qing dynasty and his work on establishing the first steady pillars of the newly formed Republic, of which he was elected the first President.

 Also called Sun Zhongshan, Sun Yat-sen boasts countless shows of remembrance all over China, Shanghai included, such as streets (Zhongshan Road) and parks (Zhongshan Park), named after him.
 Although his house was widely looted during the Japanese occupation, today it’s possible to see the original furniture (but photographing is not allowed).